Our relationship is the most important one we’ll ever have.

 1. You invalidate your own feelings

-Every emotion and feeling you experience is inherently valid, including all your negative thoughts, emotions, and worries.
+Every emotion and feeling you experience is inherently valid, including all your negative emotions and thoughts.

 These experiences are uncomfortable, and it’s normal to be averse to them, but self-acceptance is the only way to live a happy and healthy life.